Hollywood actors could join its striking writers. here's why - ExBulletin

 Film and television actors last went on strike for three months in 1980, although actors in broadcast commercials have gone on strike twice since then.
 Overall, they had a lot more social peace than the screenwriters, whose walkouts were much more frequent.
 That includes the current standoff, in which 11,500 members of the Writers Guild of America have been on strike for nearly two months, with no end in sight.

-In 1960, the actors union, led by then-SAG chairman and future US President Ronald Reagan, went on strike for six weeks which fell amid a five-month writers’ strike, the only time two major Hollywood unions walked off the job at the same time.
+In 1960, the Actors Union, led by then-SAG chairman and future US President Ronald Reagan, went on strike for six weeks that fell amid a five-month writers’ strike, the only time two major Hollywood unions walked off the job at the same time.

 The actors have shown broad support for the striking writers, and many have joined them on picket lines in a symbolic act of solidarity so far.